 We provide young women with knowledge and information about their health & bodies and provide opportunities for them to connect and share their challenges.

-Program Overview: Our program provides girls with a place to gather and learn from one another.
-Workshops give participants the skills, education, peer support, role models, leadership opportunities and life skills they need to live empowered, healthy lives.
+Our 3 Day Teen Girls Workshops give participants the skills, education, peer support, role models and life skills they need to live empowered, productive lives.
 This education allows them to make healthy choices, which contributes to a reduction in early pregnancy.
 Rights’ training empowers them to build healthy relationships, and make informed decisions.

 Meet Jhamim, a young woman in her Senior 4 year of school (Grade 12), with aspirations of one day becoming a health worker.

 “Ugandans cannot survive without health workers,” explained Jhamim who plans to continue her high school education until Senior 6 so that she can enrol in a nursing course.
 She is a star-student by all accounts: a head girl and prefect, academically stellar, and the defending champion of the school’s debate team.

 Jhamim’s participation in Shanti’s Teen Girls Workshop allowed her to gain newfound knowledge about puberty, nutrition, healthy relationships and role models.
 Above all, the workshop was able to connect Jhamim with fellow young women leaders, undoubtedly the face of Uganda’s future.
 When equipped with the right tools and knowledge, together these young women can accomplish anything.